Anthem MRX Receiver Comparison

 All of the inputs are fully assignable, which we love.
 Let's say, for example, that you wanted to listen to the local sports radio host while watching the game.
 You can assign the tuner (or any) input to the video feed from your TV source.

 One of the really great features of Anthem is their room correction technology, known as ARC (Anthem Room Correction).
 We go into this much deeper in our MRX 720 review, but suffice it to say, it is just amazing.
 Your room has more influence on how your system will sound than anything.
 It can cause big dips and peaks across the audio spectrum.
 Anthem developed a technology to measure what your room is doing to the sound and automatically make the necessary adjustments to eliminate these issues.
 Many other companies have something similar, but nothing that we have heard outside of a $15,000 Datasat surround sound processor does it better than ARC.
+For 2019, Anthem has updated ARC to ARC Genesis and you can learn about the improvements to Anthem Room Correction on our blog and the great news is this is a free update!

 All three Anthem models also give you four different memories for room correction.
 This allows you to set up one for just yourself, for yourself and significant other, another for a whole crowd of people where you would measure across more listening points in your room, and a set up for just two channel, etc. You can also tie these to four different speaker setup modes, which Anthem calls “profile memories.”